rpardela/TestScriptGenerator/README.md

    example call: <br>
    `await tg.generateTestForFuncAsyncResolve(libToTest.sumFunc, 1, 3);`

-   The functions that generate scripts (generateTestForFunc + Async) always return values like the original (tested) functions.
-This allows you to permanently define script generation, and if you don't need scripts then set the 'generateFiles' parameter to **false**
+   Important: The functions that generate scripts (generateTestForFunc + Async) always return values like the original (tested) functions.
+This allows you to permanently define script generation, and if you don't need to generate scripts then set the 'generateFiles' parameter to **false**

 4. Run js file with test generator<br>
    `node demo.js`